iter8-tools/docs/docs/getting-started/advantages.md

 Second, the Iter8 client SDK addresses a key challenge to [A/B/n testing](../user-guide/topics/ab_testing.md): the decoupling of the front-end release process from that of the back-end.
 Iter8 allows the front-end to reliably associate business metrics with the contributing version of the back-end.

 Finally, Iter8 simplifies performance testing by reducing the set up time needed to start testing.
 Tests can be easily specified as a sequence of [easily configured tasks](../user-guide/topics/parameters.md).
-Further, there is no need to setup and configure an external metrics database -- Iter8 captures the metrics data and provides a REST API allowing it to be visualized and evaluated in Grafana.
+Further, there is no need to setup and configure an external metrics database -- Iter8 captures the metrics data and provides a REST API, allowing it to be visualized and evaluated in Grafana.

 # Comparison to other tools